ppy/osu-wiki/news/2025/2025-09-23-project-loved-eight-years-september-2025.md

 [![](/wiki/shared/news/2025-09-23-project-loved-eight-years-september-2025/1680356.jpg)](https://osu.ppy.sh/community/forums/topics/2132959)

-[Chinoi - Kyu-kurarin](https://osu.ppy.sh/beatmapsets/1680356#mania) by ::ruka::{ user=6117525 } and ::Lung\1P::{ user=8271308 }\
+[Chinoi - Kyu-kurarin](https://osu.ppy.sh/beatmapsets/1680356#mania) by ::ruka::{ user=6117525 } and ::Lung_P::{ user=8271308 }\
 220 BPM, 3:34 | 6.25★, 8.15★\
 *description written by ::Carpihat::{ user=10085090 }*

-Here comes another excellently structured map by ::ruka::{ user=6117525 } with a 4K guest difficulty mapped by ::Lung\1P::{ user=8271308 }!
+Here comes another excellently structured map by ::ruka::{ user=6117525 } with a 4K guest difficulty mapped by ::Lung_P::{ user=8271308 }!
 Not only are the mappers outstanding, but the song itself is already well known!

 In this map, ::ruka::{ user=6117525 } carefully emphasised and distinguished the intensities and pitches of the vocals, creating a variety of LN and dump patterns that perfectly capture the essence of the music.
 Even if you find this map too challenging to play, you can still see the flow of patterns aligning seamlessly with the song.